toyota-rd/patch-splitnn/README.md

 $ python patch_splitnn_cifar_main.py adapt_net=True
 ```

-### PCAM
+### On PCAM
 - Before training, dataset should be downloaded.
-Then set the path to `config.yaml`.
+Then set the path to `YAML`.

 - Move to `pcam` folder.
 ```sh